skrattaren/apf.rst/apf.rst

 + [p.
 147] "'A dog has got personality.
 Personality counts for a lot.'"

-  Another "`Pulp Fiction`_" quote from Jules: "I wouldn't go so far as to call a dog filthy, but they're definitely dirty.
+  Another **Pulp Fiction** quote from Jules: "I wouldn't go so far as to call a dog filthy, but they're definitely dirty.
 But, a dog's got personality.
   Personality goes a long way."